dhruvi-mehta/data-analysis/README.md

 Bottom line: Access to care is not the same as the ability to use it.
 Structural conditions, including income, education, and insurance coverage, shape mental health outcomes more than physical proximity to facilities.

-Data Sources
+Data Sources:
 1. Behavioural Risk Factor Surveillance System (BRFSS) 2023

 Source: Centers for Disease Control and Prevention (CDC)
 Unit: Individual survey responses, aggregated to the state level